OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 * Base address is not sent to the AFU.
 * Local Address field is not used.

-For AFU/application request cycles using the OFS FIM for Intel Agilex 7 FPGA:
+For AFU/application request cycles using the OFS FIM for Agilex 7 FPGA:
 * All requests in the TX direction will be Memory Read/Write.
 * The tag must be generated by the AFU/application.
 * Prefix is not supported.